codeworks-secops/gcp-cloud-build/README.md

         --role=roles/iam.serviceAccountUser
     ```

-Configuring our Cloud Build Pipeline
+Configure our Cloud Build Pipeline
 ====

 * Open the **cloudbuild.yaml** manifest file located in the root of the project